> Academics >

 which include 6 hours of principles level accounting courses,

-accounting majors complete eight required upper-level accounting
+accounting majors complete nine required upper-level accounting

-courses and two upper level business electives.
+courses and one upper level business elective.

 Accounting Degree: Students

 enrolled in the Accelerated BBA/MBA Accounting degree program are